smartcontractkit/mcms/pkg/README.md

 The library provides two functions to help with the execution of an MCMS Proposal:

-1. [`SetRootOnChain`](./proposal/mcms/executor.go#L234): Given auth and a ChainIdentifer, calls `setRoot` on the target MCMS for that given chainIdentifier.
+1. [`SetRootOnChain`](./proposal/mcms/executor.go#L234): Given auth and a ChainSelector, calls `setRoot` on the target MCMS for that given chainSelector.
 2. [`ExecuteOnChain`](./proposal/mcms/executor.go#L269): Given auth and an index, calls `execute` on the target MCMS for that given operation.

 ### Nuances of MCMSWithTimelockProposals